Archive for the ‘Capital Gains’ Category

 If you bought the property under a C-Corporation, you’d have a mess.
 When you distribute property, it’s the same as if you sold it then distributed the proceeds so you’d have about a $500,000 gain that the C-Corporation would have to pay (plus any depreciation that you took in those two years).
 On top of that, the distribution would be taxable to the shareholder at the value of the property or in this case, $1,000,000.
 Those two layers of tax that will chew into that $500,000 in savings you picked up when you bought the property pretty quickly.

 While not as bad as the C-Corporation example, if you had put it under a corporation that had made a Subchapter S election, you’d still have some tax to pay.
 You wouldn’t have any basis in the corporation because the debt from the bank note isn’t eligible as basis.
-You’d have the capital gains hit that would occur at the S-Corporation level (which would ultimately flow through to the owner’s personal return) but not the second layer of tax because the dividend would come through tax free.
+You’d have the capital gains hit that would occur at the S-Corporation level (which would ultimately flow through to the owner’s personal return) but not the second layer of tax because the dividend would come through half tax free and half as a taxable S-Corp distribution because you’ve established some basis when the capital gain was taxed but not enough to cover the entire $1 million.

 In short, putting into an LLC is pretty much a no lose situation.
 Putting into a corporate structure, you could have a tax mess on your hands.
 Be sure to discuss your personal situation with you tax adviser.